 Cryptocurrencies like Bitcoin are appealing because they offer many advantages as a payment method, including flexibility and security.

-- Security: Because transactions are controlled by users, Bitcoins are kept safe across any and all networks.
+- Security: Because users control transactions, Bitcoins are kept safe across any networks.
 Bitcoin transactions do not require personal information about the person using it.
 As there is no personal information involved in the transaction, there is no possibility of identity theft.
 Bitcoin can be encrypted and backed up for safeguarding the money.
 The blockchain technology that enables Bitcoin also enables verification of transactions anytime, anywhere.

 Shortcomings of Bitcoin